Chicken Chow Mein

 Chicken Chow Mein Recipe

-Ingredients for Chicken Chow Mein
+Chicken Chow Mein Ingredients

 - Noodles: Chinese egg noodles is the best option for chow mein.
 These noodles have a chewy texture which makes it perfect for this dish.